Winrobrine-zz/AlphaGu/README.md

 # AlphaGu
-A Bulls and Cows Game with Compute
+A Bulls and Cows Game with Computer